lewishazell/openapi-generator-gauge-plugin/README.md

 ![license](https://img.shields.io/github/license/lewishazell/openapi-generator-cucumber-templates?color=blue)

 ## 💡 Project Overview
-**OpenAPI Generator Cucumber Templates** is a collection of templates for [openapi-generator](https://openapi-generator.tech/) which implement Cucumber tests for generated clients and allow writing automated tests in Ghehrkin syntax.
-Because they're written in Gherkin syntax, they only need to be written once to test all generated clients.
+**OpenAPI Generator Cucumber Templates** is a collection of templates for [openapi-generator](https://openapi-generator.tech/) which run automated tests from Cucumber feature documents written in [Gherkin](https://cucumber.io/docs/gherkin/reference/).
+Because they're written in Gherkin, they can be run against all of your generated clients.

 ## 🎯 Requirements
 The templates must be used with [openapi-generator](https://openapi-generator.tech/docs/installation).
 Version **7.11.0** is currently recommended for use with these templates.